DSA Portfolio for STEM Talent Domain: Building an Outstanding Portfolio

 Portfolio preparation is the most time-sensitive out of all the components required.
 Hence, it is highly recommended for students to start a portfolio as early as possible.

-- We recommend parents and their children to research shortlist the schools, their STEM Talent Domain programmes and their selection processes.
+We recommend parents and their children to research and shortlist the schools, their STEM Talent Domain programmes and their selection processes.
 Again, it is best to start as soon as your child shows interest and ability in the relevant domain.

 This helps set some expectations of the whole DSA process.